curblr/curblr-spec/Rule.md

 Data fields should generally be considered case insensitive since they are used programmatically; we use lower-case in our examples, except for fields that would be used for display purposes (such as a street name or agency name).

-It is possible for more than one regulation to apply to the same section of a street.
-For example, a section of curb may be a loading zone during the morning, a paid parking zone during the afternoon, and a free parking zone in the evening.
-A stretch of curb may be regulated for two-hour parking normally, but during a snow emergency that regulation is superseded by a no parking regulation.
-Or a temporary regulation might be put into place to disallow parking in a construction zone.

-A priority hierarchy allows different regulations to coexist without ambiguity.
-When multiple regulations apply at a specific location and time, the priority hierarchy determines which one is in force.

-In the real world, priorities are often implied rather than explicit.
-Road users assume that a "No Parking - Street Cleaning" sign overrules a "2H Meter Parking" sign.
-As computers are not adept at making these kinds of value judgements, CurbLR requires that priorities be specified explicitly.

-Priorities also avoid the need to define the regulations for each span of curb individually.
-An entire street or set of streets might be regulated as resident parking, but with small spans near fire hydrants defined with higher priority "no parking" regulations applied.
-To resolve potential conflicts when regulations overlap one another, a descriptive priority category is included as part of each regulation, and the [metadata](Manifest.md) includes an ordered list of these priority categories, establishing a hierarchy on the street.

-The priority hierarchy is included in the [metadata](Manifest.md) and should be used to resolve potential conflicts when regulations overlap one another.
-The default hierarchy is described below.
-It is based on the premise that more restrictive regulations supercede more permissive regulations, which is how a user would interpret these signs on the street.
-The default hierarchy will apply to most places, but can be customized if a jurisdiction differs from the norm or needs more flexibility.
-By defining categories and placing them in a priority order, CurbLR avoids the need to hardcode the priority level of each regulation on a street.

 ## Activity: possible values

 CurbLR assumes that all activities along the curb fit into three categories: